thewca/statistics/server/README.md

 ### Using docker

-If you are in the root folder, you can just run `docker-compose up -d`.
+If you are in the root folder, you can just run `docker compose up -d`.
 This will spin up an empty MySQL database running on port 3306, it will also download the latest WCA dump and apply it for you.

 ### Your own local copy of WCA's database